-With more than a dozen craft breweries on tap, the Kitsap Peninsula is a hops-lover’s heaven and one of the best spots in Washington for a microbrew tasting tour.
+With more than 20 craft breweries on tap, the Kitsap Peninsula is a hops-lover’s heaven and one of the best spots in Washington for a microbrew tasting tour.

-“We’re building a great brewing community here,” said Don Spencer of Silver City Brewery, which is celebrating its 20th anniversary this year.
+“We’re building a great brewing community here,” said Don Spencer of Silver City Brewery, which was established in 1996.

 “There is great beer being made on the peninsula, no doubt about it,” agreed Mike Montoney.
-His hops-forward Rainy Daze Brewing is expanding and moving to Poulsbo, where it will be the fourth craft brewery in a town of about 10,000 people.
+His hops-forward Rainy Daze Brewing, now in Poulsbo, where it is the fifth craft brewery in a town of about 10,000 people.

 “These beers are great and people recognize it,” said Mike Hale.
 His Seattle-based Hale’s Ales recently opened a barrelhouse and tasting room in Bremerton, which serves 23 beers on tap, including a half-dozen local guest brews.
 “There are unique and lovely beers on the Kitsap Peninsula and they have very individual styles.”